jonmartin721/devwatch-github/README.md

 <div align="center">

-**Built with ❤️ for developers who want to stay productive**
+**Built for developers who want to stay productive**

-[⭐ Star this repo](https://github.com/jonmartin721/devwatch-github) if it helps you in any way!
+[⭐ Star this repo](https://github.com/jonmartin721/devwatch-github) if you find it useful!

 </div>